 We hold the elegant side-saddle classes, both showing and an equitation class which is a qualifier for the side saddle association championships.
 There is a special side-saddle costume concours d’elegance where the ladies will be wearing historical costume which is judged in the main ring where they can be much admired by show spectators.

 We have a special ring for the working hunter classes where there is always a good variety of natural fences to test both horse / pony and rider.
-In 2011 we introduced a novice working hunter class which proved very successful.
+In 2011 we introduced a novice working hunter class which proved very successful and in 2018 an open working hunter class over much smaller fences was introduced.

 Whether you are an exhibitor or spectator we hope you will enjoy the variety of horse classes.